AndreySosnovyy/flutter_pin_code_ui/README.md

 ### 👀 See also: [pin](https://pub.dev/packages/pin)

-This is a package focused on PIN code's backend part.
+[pin package](https://pub.dev/packages/pin) focused on PIN code's backend part.
 It fully covers all the necessary logic of storing, updating, validating PIN, setting and handling timeouts, calling biometrics, and some other options for better user experience.</br>
 **pin_ui + pin** are perfect to work together in pair.
 Combining these two may save you days of development and the result will be already perfect even out of the box.